beefupinetree/dsnd-image-classifier/README.md

 ### Prerequisites

-THe necessary python libraries are:
+The necessary python libraries are:

 ```python
 torch